valsopi/clean-twitter/README.md

 # clean-twitter
-"Clean twitter" gives you the ability to hide Trending topics in Chrome.
+"Clean twitter" gives you the ability to hide "Trending" topics and the "#Explore" button in Chrome.

-If you use Twitter on the web, this extension helps you focus on your feed without getting overwhelemed and distracted by Trending topics.
+If you use Twitter on the web, this extension helps you focus on your feed without getting overwhelemed and distracted.

 ## Upload extension
 1. Download all files to your computer and place them in a folder